 Can I take PurePump if I'm sensitive to caffeine?

 Yes — start with 1 scoop (100mg caffeine).
-This is a moderate dose that most caffeine-sensitive individuals tolerate well, especially given the L-theanine content in green tea extract that helps smooth out the stimulant response.
+This is a moderate dose that most caffeine-sensitive individuals tolerate well.
 You can always increase to 2 scoops as you assess your tolerance.

 When should I stop consuming caffeine before bed?